-Gobo Salad (ごぼうサラダ) is Japanese burdock salad that’s made with julienned burdock root and carrot blanched until crisp-tender and coated with Japanese mayonnaise base dressing.
+Gobo Salad (ごぼうサラダ) is Japanese burdock salad that’s made with julienned burdock root and carrot blanched until crisp-tender and coated with Japanese mayonnaise-based dressing.
 It’s crunchy, creamy, and crisp.
-You’ll find all kinds of sensation in one delicious bite!
+You’ll find all kinds of sensations in one delicious bite!

 If you are adventurous with vegetables, this is a good time to hunt for burdock root at your nearest Asian grocery store in the produce aisle and make this Japanese Gobo Salad.
 It’s a fantastic everyday salad that pairs brilliantly with just about anything.